 Custodial and Maintenance staff will continue “high touch-point” cleaning as be part of our daily routine.

-All classrooms have been outfitted with classroom cleaning kits which will be restocked on a daily basis by our custodians.
+All classrooms have been outfitted with classroom cleaning kits which will be restocked by our custodians.

 We highly recommend students and staff continue to wear masks while inside school and district buildings.